-Net Insight’s solution was to let customers do it for themselves.
+Net Insight’s solution let customers do it for themselves with ease.

 As competition for eyeballs increases, broadcasters need to do more with less.
 For live events, remote production is emerging as an effective way of doing this.
 It lets broadcasters send fewer people to the event, and instead send raw feed back to their central studio for production.
 This lets them make the most of their talent who can work with content from multiple locations.
 When combined with pay-for-what-you-use transportation, it provides real savings.
 However, implementing this on existing platforms can lead to operational complexity that outweighs the benefits.